The days of Noah. Are we in the timeframe Jesus spoke of when he compared the last days to the Days of Noah?

 Living with Urgency and Purpose

-As Christians, we are not called to fear the increasing darkness but to walk by faith.
+As Christians, God calls us to walk by faith, not to fear the increasing darkness.
 Paul put it this way:

 “So we are always of good courage.
 We know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.”
 (2 Corinthians 5:6-7, ESV)